trey-rosius/ukuaji-scheduledPosts-/docs/access_patterns.md

 - Generating Context Aware Social Media Posts

-As a matter fact, by enabling users to upload content to their knowledge bases, you give them the possibility of generating content that sounds like them and not a Robot.
+As a matter fact, by enabling users to upload content to their knowledge bases, you give them the possibility to generate content with respect to their context.

 For this use case, we'll use Amazon Bedrock Knowledge bases, A custom datasource and Strands Agent.